-Minimum flow requirements of 240 cubic feet per second (cfs) below the Allatoona and Carters Projects for water quality purposes also support fish and wildlife conservation downstream of the projects, particularly during periods of extremely dry weather.
+Minimum flow requirements of 240 cubic feet per second (cfs) below both the Allatoona and Carters Projects for water quality purposes also support fish and wildlife downstream of the projects, particularly during periods of extremely dry weather.

-35 Even though the remaining Corps reservoirs in the ACT Basin (Woodruff, Dannelly, and Claiborne Lakes) do not have specific water management procedures directed at fish and 36 37 wildlife conservation, they do conduct natural resource management activities to improve fishery 38 conditions and support healthy sport fisheries.
-The pools are maintained at fairly constant levels, except during floods when high inflows cause reservoir levels to rise due to the limited 39 40 storage capacity at each project.
-Relatively stable pools during the spring spawning season are 41 beneficial to the production of crappie, largemouth and smallmouth bass, shellcracker, warmouth, and sunfishes.
-42 downstream bankfull capacity estimated at 12,000 cfs.
-However, through actual operating 1 experience, particularly the April 1964 flood, the channel capacity below Allatoona Dam was 2 3 reevaluated and the defined stream capacity was reduced from 12,000 cfs to 9,500 cfs.
-A 4 survey and real estate appraisal was made to determine the acreage involved and the cost of 5 acquiring easements to permit emptying releases up to 12,000 cfs.
-This higher release rate, which would expedite the evacuation of flood storage, would be necessary to permit operation 6 7 of the power plant at full capacity if the third generating unit was installed.
-Until such easements 8 are acquired, flood storage will continue to be emptied at a maximum rate of 9,500 cfs.
+Even though the remaining Corps reservoirs in the ACT Basin (Woodruff, Dannelly, and Claiborne Lakes) do not have specific water management procedures directed at fish and wildlife, they do conduct natural resource management activities to improve fishery conditions and support healthy sport fisheries.
+The pools are maintained at fairly constant levels, except during floods when high inflows cause reservoir levels to rise due to the limited storage capacity at each project.
+Relatively stable pools during the spring spawning season are beneficial to the production of crappie, largemouth and smallmouth bass, shellcracker, warmouth, and sunfishes.

+- 3-06.
+Principal Regulation Problems.
+The following describe the principal regulation problems that exist at the Corps projects in the ACT Basin. - a.
+Allatoona Dam.
+The initial regulation plan called for evacuation of flood waters stored above the conservation pool as soon as practicable by releasing at rates not to exceed the downstream bankfull capacity estimated at 12,000 cfs.
+However, through actual operating experience, particularly the April 1964 flood, the channel capacity below Allatoona Dam was reevaluated and the defined stream capacity was reduced from 12,000 cfs to 9,500 cfs.
+A survey and real estate appraisal was made to determine the acreage involved and the cost of acquiring easements to permit emptying releases up to 12,000 cfs.
+This higher release rate, which would expedite the evacuation of flood storage, would be necessary to permit operation of the power plant at full capacity if the third generating unit was installed.
+Until such easements are acquired, flood storage will continue to be emptied at a maximum rate of 9,500 cfs. - b.
+Carters Dam and Reregulation Dam.
+There is a head limitation, difference between headwater and tailwater, for the main dam of 395 feet that can impact the ability to pump-back during major flood events.